evans646/GraphQL-tests/graphQL.md

 };

-Since we have a functions that is creating anew friend, we can also create a functions to get friends from the DB =>
+Since we have a functions that is creating a new friend, we can also create a functions to get friends from the DB =>

    getFriend: ({ id }) => {
         return new Friend(id, friendDatabase[id]);